primeroIMS/primero/ansible/README.md

 ## TLDR

+In order to deploy primero using anibsle you will first need to create an ansible `inventory.yml` file located at `ansible/inventory/inventory.yml`.
+Below is example of what the file should look like, and there is also a templat file provided in the repo, `ansible/inventory/inventory.yml.template`.

+                ---
+                all:

+                  hosts:
+                    primero.example.com:
+                      ansible_user: 'ubuntu'
+                      primero_nginx_server_name: 'primero.example.com'
+                      certbot_domain:
+                      - '{{ primero_nginx_server_name }}'
+                      certbot_email: 'primero-example@example.com'
+                      cert_name: 'primero'
+                      primero_repo_branch: 'master'
+                      docker_tag: ''
+                      docker_container_registry: ''

+All these variables are required with the exception of `certbot_domain` and `certbot_email`.
+These certbot variables are required only when using certbot.
+The `docker_tag` and `docker_container_registry` can be left as `''`, which default to latest.
+If you require a specific `docker_tag` and/or `docker_container_registry`, then enter those values for these variables.

 Deploy the primero app and run certbot by following the [Deploy](#markdown-header-deploy) section of this README.

 ### Bash `activate` Script

 As a convenience for Bash users, there is an `activate` script which will setup the virtualenv, activate it in a subshell, add the `bin` directory to the `PATH`, and set the `ANSIBLE_CONFIG` environment variable.

+                $ cd ansible
                 $ bin/activate

 You can deactivate this subshell virtualenv by exiting the shell.